antmicro/kenning-pipeline-manager/docs/source/dataflow-format.md

 Each input and output is described by an object with one attribute:

 * `id` - unique value assigned to the property.
-  It is used to describe connections in the dataflow
+  It is used to describe connections in the dataflow.

 #### Connection

 Object that describes a singular connection.
 It has three attributes:

-* `id` - unique value assigned to the connection.
+* `id` - unique value assigned to the connection
-* `from` - id of the output socket of the connection.
+* `from` - the connection's output socket id
-* `to` - id of the input socket of the connection.
+* `to` - the connection's input socket id.

 #### Panning